Skip to main content

 Common questions

-Q Who are the main ATE insurance providers in the UK?
+Q Who provides ATE insurance in the UK?

 Q How much does ATE insurance typically cost?

-Premiums are priced case by case and depend on the insurer's view of the risk, the size of the potential adverse costs, and when the premium is payable.
-Staged premiums that increase as the case progresses are common, and many policies allow the premium to be deferred and only payable if the case succeeds.
-There is no standard rate card, so getting two or three quotes through a broker or your solicitor is sensible.
+There is no standard rate card.
+Premiums are priced case by case, based on the insurer's assessment of the litigation risk, the level of adverse costs being insured against, and when the premium becomes payable.
+Staged premiums that increase as the case progresses are common, and many policies defer the premium so it is only payable if the case succeeds.
+Getting quotes through your solicitor or a broker who places ATE regularly is the normal route, since insurers generally underwrite from a merits assessment rather than a simple online form.

 Q Is the ATE premium recoverable from the losing party?